-- Hot Press paper feels smooth to the touch – similar to Mixed Media paper.
-Personally – I like to think of this paper being HOT ironed flat.
-Thus having no bumps at all.
+- Hot Press paper feels smooth to the touch – similar to mixed media or drawing paper.

 COLD PRESS PAPER

-- On the other hand, Cold Press paper feels bumpy to the touch.
-It is sometimes referred to as “Not Paper” basically meaning Not Hot Press.
-I like to think of this Paper as having “GOOSEBUMPS” due to the COLD.
+- Cold Press paper, on the other hand, feels bumpy to the touch.
+It is sometimes referred to as “Not Paper,” basically meaning Not Hot Press.

-Personally, I swing back and forth between hot and cold press – depending on what project I am tackling that particular week.
-But I will say – cold press is alot easier to work on – when compared to hot press.
-However, that being said – there are some cold press paper where the tooth of the paper is very fine (or smoother) when compared to others.
-I’ve actually been on the search for a a months now for a cold press paper that has the texture similar to hot press.
-This is why watercolor paper is such a personal preference.
-Because personally I like the smoother texture but also the absorbency and durability of cold press.
-So Hopefully this little posts helps you get a bit more understanding on the two types of paper.
+However, that being said – there is some cold press paper where the tooth of the paper is very fine (or smoother) when compared to others.
+I’ve been on the search for a Cold press paper that has a texture similar to Hot press and excited to say I’ve found one.
+I like the smoother texture of Hot Press but also the absorbency and durability of cold press paper.
+This brings us to Soft Press watercolor paper.